 Ethicon has stated that they will appeal the verdict.
 Company spokesperson Samantha Lucas said after the verdict was announced, “We have strong grounds for appeal.
 We believe the evidence showed Ethicon’s TVT midurethral sling was properly designed and labeled, Ethicon acted appropriately and responsibly in the research, development and marketing of the product, and TVT was not the cause of the plaintiff’s continuing medical problems.”

 But Ms. Carlino is not the only woman to claim that Ethicon’s poor design and lack of quality is causing immense pain and injury.
 To date, more than 74,000 cases are waiting for verdicts in seven MDLs located in the Southern District of West Virginia.
-Ms. Carlino’s case against Ethicon may influence more than 31,000 other cases filed against Ethicon alone.
-The other 45,000 cases are divided amongst six other manufacturers: Boston Scientific, Coloplast, American Medical Systems, C.R.
+Ms. Carlino’s case against Ethicon may influence more than 1,000 other cases filed against Ethicon alone.
+The other 45,000 cases involve six other manufacturers: Boston Scientific, Coloplast, American Medical Systems, C.R.
 Bard, Cook Medical and Neomedic.

 More Plaintiffs Awaiting a TVM Lawsuit Verdict